Common Myths in Custody Cases

 Myths of Child Custody in the State of Florida

-Many parents are confused about custody and support issues following a divorce in Florida.
+Many Florida parents find custody and support issues post-divorce confusing.
 Here are just some of the common misbeliefs:

 1. Shared custody requires equal 50-50 sharing.
 Florida no longer requires custody to be equal but focuses on the best interest of the child, instead.